Planning Committee Meetings

-To begin the meeting, the Committee Chairman will make an opening address.
-Once this is complete they will move to the first item on the agenda.
+The committee chairperson will make an opening speech.
+They will move to the first item on the agenda.

-To begin consideration of a planning application, an officer will address the committee and will firstly highlight any updates or changes that have occurred since generation of the agenda.
-They will then provide an overview of the planning application and put forward their recommendation.
+An officer will mention any updates or changes that have happened since the agenda was written.
+They will then give an overview of the planning application and put forward their recommendation.

-Those that registered to speak will then be given their opportunity to do so in the following order:
+Those that registered to speak will to do so in the following order:

 Once the members have heard all the speakers they will debate the proposal.
-Once this has occurred, the members will vote to decide whether the application be approved or refused.
+Afterwards the members will vote to decide whether the application be approved or refused.